-Achilles and Patroclus: Brothers from Other Mothers or Passionate Paramours?
+Achilles and Patroclus: Close Confidants or Passionate Paramours?

-The relationship between Achilles and Patroclus is one of consistent debate.
-Were these two warriors friends or lovers?
+The true nature of the relationship between Achilles and Patroclus, characters in Homer’s Iliad, has long been a source of speculation.
+Were they friends or lovers?
 Brothers from other mothers or passionate paramours?
 In translations of the Iliad, Homer’s language is ambiguous.
-Depending on the scholar, different Greek terms could be translated in numerous ways, therefore changing the innate meaning.
-And of course, Homer himself cannot be questioned.
+Depending on the scholar, different Greek terms have been translated in numerous ways, therefore changing their innate meaning and any understanding of the bromance between Achilles and Patroclus.
+And of course, Homer himself isn’t available to answer questions.
 So readers are left to judge for themselves.

 The Death that Launched a Thousand Warriors